suhrig/arriba/documentation/command-line-options.md

 Even when an unstranded library is processed, Arriba can often infer the strand from splice-patterns.
 But in unclear situations, stranded data helps resolve ambiguities.
 Default: `auto`

 `-i CONTIGS`
 : Comma-/space-separated list of interesting contigs.
 Fusions between genes on other contigs are ignored.
 Contigs can be specified with or without the prefix `chr`.
-Default: `1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 X Y`
+Asterisks (`*`) are treated as wild-cards.
+Default: `1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 X Y AC_* NC_*`

+`-v CONTIGS`
+: Comma-/space-separated list of viral contigs for reporting of viral integration sites.
+Asterisks (`*`) are treated as wild-cards.
+Default: `AC_* NC_*`

 `-f FILTERS`
 : Comma-/space-separated list of filters to disable.
 By default all filters are enabled.
 Valid values are: `uninteresting_contigs`, `non_coding_neighbors`, `merge_adjacent`, `in_vitro`, `spliced`, `select_best`, `hairpin`, `small_insert_size`, `genomic_support`, `read_through`, `mismatches`, `homopolymer`, `long_gap`, `many_spliced`, `isoforms`, `intronic`, `end_to_end`, `known_fusions`, `inconsistently_clipped`, `duplicates`, `blacklist`, `homologs`, `intragenic_exonic`, `relative_support`, `min_support`, `same_gene`, `mismappers`, `no_coverage`, `short_anchor`, `no_genomic_support`, `low_entropy`